(note – this post was written 3 years ago but has been updated with more thoughts at the end)

 Non ensuite rooms – flip flops for the shower

-Some rooms have wardrobes, some have underbed storage – if you know there will be a wardrobe, I’d really recommend ONE OF THESE!
-As it stores loads and frees up valuable space.
+Some rooms have wardrobes, some have underbed storage – if you know there will be a wardrobe, I’d really recommend a wardrobe caddy like this for all the folded stuff as it stores loads and frees up valuable space.

 Don’t forget coat hangers.

-You may not have anywhere to dry your bath towels so I’d definitely recommend an over the door, HOOK
+They may not have anywhere to dry their bath towels so I’d definitely recommend an over the door hook.

-If there’s a radiator, an over radiator airer is an idea, this one looks good
+If there’s a radiator, an over radiator airer is an idea.

 The big, collapsable airier we bought, came back home, unopened.
 Yet it was the item that I had read was the most vital item.
 So I’ll leave that with you to decide!